chmp/ipytest/Readme.md

     ipytest.cov
 ```

-With this config file, the coverage can be collected with
+With this config file, the coverage can be collected using
+[pytest-cov][ipytest-cov-pytest-cov] with

 ```pyhton
 %%ipytest --cov